 Minneapolis' Most Haunted

 The most famous ghost story of First Avenue is of a woman waiting at the bus depot for her husband to come back from the second world war.
 She had learned that he died in combat and distraught with the news, went to the women's restroom and hung herself.
-She has been seen in the ladies' stall or even dancing in the main room in a green army jacket, but when they see her dancing, well, she doesn't have any legs.
+She has been seen in the ladies' stall or seven dancing in the main room in a green army jacket, but when they see her dancing, well, she doesn't have any legs.

 But here's where the story gets tricky, another report is the girl is wearing green army fatigues and bell bottoms, but those were popular in the late 60s and early 70s, so does that mean it was during the Vietnam War?
 And since the Greyhound Station was already abandoned before that (in fact the club didn't open until 1968), what is the truth about this unusual girl?

-There's a Youtube video with a local paranormal radio host who went in to the place with a psychic.
+There's a YouTube video with a local paranormal radio host who went in to the place with a psychic.
 When they got to the bathroom, she said she saw the woman there and there was blood on her.
 That would be unusual for a hanging (but the entire suicide story is an urban legend that isn't corroborated by any newspaper clippings, after all it's also claimed that the woman died in the restroom from a drug overdose).
 However, the psychic did say that she saw the spirit pulling the hair of a nearby employee and when they asked the employee about it, she said that she often felt someone pulling at her hair in the building and just always thought it was just her imagination getting the best of her.

 The story of the poor woman has been going around since at least the 1980s.
 Some people have claimed to see a bloody woman in white near the bathroom, one woman claimed that she heard a girl crying in one of the stalls in the bathroom when she was one of the only people in the club.
 When she told the bartender about it, the bartender said they were the only people there.